Exploring the Significance of Change Management in Construction ProjectsDecember 19, 2020

-Similarly, the relationship of political MRT, MAJ can be outlined as below;
+Similarly, the relationship between political MRT and MAJ can be outlined below;

-Since now the parties are corrupt, they are concerned with winning the election as well as rent and D (diverted taxes) The objective is P (E+D) as they can only get rent when they win where E is Rogoff's Ego Rent.
+Since now the parties are corrupt, they are concerned with winning the election and rent and D (diverted taxes).
+The objective is P (E+D), as they can only get rent when they win, where E is Rogoff's Ego Rent.
 This evaluates intrinsic satisfaction from the office.
-Furthermore, the consideration is how P the probability of winning election decreases with D. The higher the response, the lower will be the rent in the political equilibrium.
+Furthermore, the consideration is how P's probability of winning the election decreases with D. The higher the response, the lower the rent will be in the political equilibrium.
 Moreover, it is also important to;

-As per the figure above, in the M system there is more 'Bang for buck' relative to the tax revenue, hence it is more expensive to divert rent. .
+As per the figure above, there is more 'Bang for the buck' in the M system relative to the tax revenue; hence, it is more expensive to divert rent.

-The study reveals that both PR and MAJ systems deliver too much targeted public goods, and too little global public goods compared to the defined effective benchmark.
-Highlighting government failure, the electoral returns to targeting benefits at the politically privileged median voters who exceed their shares in the population.
-This bias is worse for majoritarian system of governing.
-However, the trends show that MAJ system is likely to imply lower levels of corruption than the PR system.
+The study reveals that PR and MAJ systems deliver too much targeted public goods and too little global public goods compared to the defined effective benchmark.
+Highlighting government failure, the electoral returns to targeting benefit the politically privileged median voters who exceed their shares in the population.
+This bias is worse for a majoritarian system of governing.
+However, the trends show that the MAJ system is likely to imply lower levels of corruption than the PR system.
 This is consistent with Presson & Tabellini’s (2003) evidence on electoral rules and corruption.
-Also, If we consider universal public good G as Presson and Tabellini’s SSW (social security and welfare spending), then SSW is predicted to be lower with the MAJ system, which is consistent with the study's empirical findings.
-This is stretching the model a little too far, but in their literature of Political Economics, P&T show that if G is replaced with an explicit model of the demand for unemployment insurance, the same conclusions persists.
+Also, let's consider universal public good G as Presson and Tabellini’s SSW (social security and welfare spending).
+SSW is predicted to be lower with the MAJ system, which is consistent with the study's empirical findings.
+This is stretching the model a little too far.
+Still, in their literature on Political Economics, P&T show that if G is replaced with an explicit model of the demand for unemployment insurance, the same conclusions persist.
 (Ben Lockwood, 2015)